msfninja/wcs/README.md

 After this, you'd also need to add a button in the HTML to appear in the web client so you can call the function.
 You can do this however you want.

-If you need a quick way to do this, go to line 40 in the `index.html` file in the `/root` directory, insert a line break and paste the following HTML code there:
+If you need a quick way to do this, go to line 40 in the `index.html` file in the `\root` directory, insert a line break and paste the following HTML code there:

 ```html
 <section>